ruhani-j/boardventure-boardgame/proposal.md

 **3. Problem Statement - R**

-We aim to make a fun game for any bored individuals in the age group of 7-19 to play in their free time.
+Our goal is to design and develop a fun, engaging board game that targets individuals aged 7-19.
+We aim to deliver a game that is simple to understand yet filled with enjoyable surprises, challenges, and interactive elements to keep players entertained during their free time.

 **4. Proposed Solution Strategy and Implementation - J**